JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 6. Inflation Data
 7. Bring your portfolio
 8. provide for your Portfolio the: historical dividends, confirmed dividends, forecasted dividends (per month/year)
+9. Comparison on a stock/portfolio with a sector: https://finance.yahoo.com/sectors/real-estate/

 See [the BRD](#faq) where we scoped the project.